IntronicCNVs/Background-models/README.md

 enrichment_general.R

-Here the observed number of intronic CNVs is counted for the real CNV maps and for the random maps.
+Here the observed number of intronic CNVs is counted in the real CNV maps and in the randomized maps.
 Then, the enrichment is calculated using the function in calculate_pvalue_randomizations.R

 enrichment_by_intron_size_or_age.R

-The number of CNVs overlapping introns is calculated by groups of introns classified by evolutionary ages or by sizes.
+The number of CNVs overlapping introns is calculated by groups of introns classified by: (1) evolutionary ages or (2 sizes.
 A P-value is calculate for each subgroup of introns.

 deletions_introns_genes_ages.RData